-The ESP system learned to make recommendations based on historical data, in this case publicly available COVID-19 data provided by Oxford University (Hale, Webster, Petherick, Phillips, Kira (2020).
-Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, Oxford University) and COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-As described in this paper, ESP consists of two learning tasks: learning to predict, and using the predictor as a surrogate for the real world, to prescribe actions that lead to desirable outcomes.
+Data-based Pandemic Modeling: The ESP system learned to make recommendations based on historical data, i.e. the publicly available COVID-19 data on number of cases and NPIs over time provided by Oxford University (Hale, Webster, Petherick, Phillips, Kira, 2020, Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, Oxford University).
+As described in this detailed technical paper, ESP consists of two learning tasks: (1) learning to predict, and (2) using the predictor as a surrogate for the real world, learning to prescribe actions that lead to desirable outcomes.

-The Predictor was first trained with historical data.
+Predictor was first trained with historical data.
 It is an LSTM recurrent neural network.
-Given number of cases and NPIs in the past two weeks, its task is to predict the cases the next day.
-This prediction and any changes to NPIs were then fed back into the LSTM as input data to predict the next day, cascading predictions upto 180 days into the future.
+Given the number of cases and NPIs in the past three weeks, its task is to predict the cases the next day.
+This prediction and any changes to NPIs are then fed back into the LSTM as input data to predict the next day, cascading predictions upto 180 days into the future.

-Using the Predictor as a surrogate, a Prescriptor neural network was then created through population-based search.
+Prescriptor neural networks were then created through population-based search, i.e. evolutionary optimization.
 Initially a population of random Prescriptor neural networks was created.
-During each generation, each network was evaluated in turn, based on how well their NPI recommendations fared in two dimensions: the total number of cases, and the average number of NPIs in effect, over the following 180 days.
+During each generation, each network was evaluated in turn, based on how well their NPI recommendations fared in two dimensions: the number of cases, and the sum of NPI stringency levels, both averaged over the following 180 days and over the 20 countries with the most deaths.
+The Predictor model was used as a surrogate for the real world in this evaluation.
 As usual in evolution, those networks that performed well along one or both objectives were crossed over and mutated to form offspring networks, replacing those that performed poorly.
-The population thus discovered a Pareto front of tradeoffs between these two objectives (for an animation, see Demo 2.2).
+The population thus discovered a Pareto front of tradeoffs between these two objectives (for an animation of this process, see Demo 2.2).